TianXie-WHU/PCMCNN/README.md

 ![image](https://github.com/TianXie-WHU/PCMCNN/blob/master/framework.gif)
 ````
 ## Scientific Context
 This project implements an end-to-end physically constrained multi-channel neural network (PCMCNN) using PyTorch.
-PCMCNN integrates a data-driven representation layer (DDRL), a physical parameter-guided layer (PPGL), and a physical process optimization layer (PPOL).Used to load data from Excel files and perform training and testing.
+PCMCNN integrates a data-driven representation layer (DDRL), a physical parameter-guided layer (PPGL), and a physical process optimization layer (PPOL).
+Used to load data from Excel files and perform training and testing.
 The project is divided into two steps.
 1. **DDRL is first designed in PCMCNN, which consists of three parallel DNN sub-networks modeling the nonlinear relationship between the atmospheric functional parameters ψ₁, ψ₂, and ψ₃ and the atmospheric water vapor content based on SC atmospheric processes.
 2. **PPGL is introduced to encode explicit physical relationships into the network structure to improve model accuracy.
 3. **PPOL constructs the energy function using the LST output from the RTE to uniformly constrain and optimize the coupling between the atmospheric function parameters and the LST.